GrKoR/esphome_aux_ac_component/docs/HARDWARE-EN.md

 ## 4-wire connection (pseudo-USB)
 For 4-wire connection it is used USB-like connector.
 It is only physical USB but its pinout is UART with +12V..+14V power line.

 **ATTENTION!** It is incompatible with normal USB devices!
 Ordinary USB device like USB flash drive will be damaged if it will be plugged in air conditioner USB connector.

+**ATTENTION #2!** Manufacturer was changed power circuit and connector pinout in 2022-2023: power rail has +8.5V DC and TX/RX pins are swapped.

 ### Pinout ###
 <img src="https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/USB-pinout.png?raw=true" width="400">

-1. +12V..+14V DC.
+1. +12V..+14V DC before 2022-2023, +8.5V DC after 2022-2023.
 Service manual declares up to +16V.
-2. RX of air conditioner.
+2. RX of air conditioner before 2022-2023, TX for later modifications.
 High level is +5V.
-3. TX of air conditioner.
+3. TX of air conditioner before 2022-2023, RX for later modifications.
 High level is +5V.
 4. GND - ground.

 Big thanks to [@diabl0](https://github.com/diabl0) for this pinout in [issue #70](https://github.com/GrKoR/esphome_aux_ac_component/issues/70).

+If you are not sure, on which USB-pins do you have RX and TX lines, than don't afraid to connect it randomly.
+Neither air conditioner nor ESP will be damaged in this situation, just `aux_ac` can't receive data from the air conditioner.
+Swap TX and RX and your device will probably work.

 ## Power supply